Is a Pain Clinic Right for You?

 There are two main types of pain clinics.

-One type is a one-stop shop where a team of health professionals works together to help patients by using a variety of evidence-based approaches.
+Interdisciplinary Clinics: Are one-stop shops where a team of health professionals works together to help patients by using a variety of evidence-based approaches.
 Programs that utilize an interdisciplinary approach are best, says Clauw, and may include physical and occupational therapists, psychologists, dietitians, nurses, doctors and other healthcare providers.

 A quick fix is not the goal – neither is the total elimination of pain.
 Rather, clinics aim to restore function and improve quality of life by teaching physical, emotional and mental coping skills to manage pain.